stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 Several years inside the actual business domain (energy, finance, logistics, healthcare, etc.).
 Understands compliance traps and which “minor requirements” are in fact legally or operationally non‑negotiable.

 - **Software**
 Over a decade or even two of building, debugging, and operating production systems in the same languages and frameworks that the IT solution uses.
-Not “familiar with,” but battle-tested.
+Not “familiar with”, but battle-tested.
 Has carried on-call responsibility for that stack.

 - **Infrastructure**
 A decade of running workloads on the actual platform in use (specific cloud environment, network model, security posture).
 Understands scaling limits, cost levers, and real failure modes under load.